 The fasting view mirrors the fasting tile on Today.
 It shows your current fasting stage, time elapsed, and estimated calories burned.
 If you use fasting notifications, they also appear on the watch.
 See Fasting for how fasting stages work.

 You can start and log workouts directly from the watch.
-Choose a workout type, set the duration, and the entry syncs to Apple Health and appears in your Energy Balance.
+Choose a preset such as walk, run, cycling, strength, HIIT, or Other, set the duration, and the entry syncs to Apple Health and appears in your Energy Balance.
 For workouts already tracked by Apple Watch natively, Fuel reads them automatically through Apple Health without double counting.